campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary">Casca from Berserk is an awesome female character.
 Complex, interesting, and someone you want to root for, even when things go horribly wrong.
 And they do.</span>
 </div>

-But the anime industry has taken notice of this: they've taken stock of all of the merchandise being purchased of the fans' favorite waifus.
-They've seen the figurines, posters, and [body-pillows](https://en.wikipedia.org/wiki/Dakimakura) fly off store shelves, and have recognized how lucrative this market can be.
+The anime industry, however, has taken notice of this:  they've seen the figurines, posters, and [body-pillows](https://en.wikipedia.org/wiki/Dakimakura) fly off store shelves, and have recognized how passionate (and valuable) anime fans can be when it comes to their favorite anime waifus.
 [It's a fact](https://aja.gr.jp/download/anime-industry-report-2019-summary_?wpdmdl=1625&refresh=5fbac18932e071606074761) that character merchandising has always made up a significant portion of the industry's overall revenue, so it only makes financial sense for the anime industry to capitalize on this trend as fast and hard as they possibly can.

 Therefore, I don't think it's a coincidence there's been a significant uptick in the amount of shows that introduce an unnecessary amount of female characters that fit a a variety of different archetypes of waifu, such as:
 * the quiet, shy waifu